PatrickGreen93/PatrickGreen93.github.io/resume.md

 2019 - 2019

--   Assess candidate qualifications for various positions in a unique method developed to reduce adverse impact.
+-   Assess candidate qualifications for various positions using a unique method developed to reduce adverse impact.

 ## Research Experience